oasisprotocol/metadata-registry/README.md

    This will create (or update) the registry entry.

-4. Commit your changes and create a pull request.
+4. Commit your changes in the `registry/` directory and create a pull request.
+   Make sure to NOT commit the plain `entity-metadata.json` file in case you created it in the same directory.
+The same metadata can be extracted from the generated signed entity statement.

 5. Automated checks will make sure that the signed statement is valid and that the update has been performed correctly.